Ceramic GPS Patch Antennas

-Rftech supplies GPS and GNSS ceramic patch antennas for embedded receivers, tracking devices, timing equipment, UAVs, RTK hardware, and compact positioning products.
-Most GPS patch antennas use RHCP, or right-hand circular polarization, so this page combines GPS patch antenna selection with RHCP engineering notes in one product-focused guide.
+Rftech supplies passive ceramic GPS antennas and RHCP GNSS patch antennas for embedded receivers, asset trackers, timing equipment, RTK hardware, and compact positioning products.
+For cable-connected or remotely mounted designs, we also support active GPS antenna assemblies with LNA, cable, and connector options.
+Most GPS patch antennas use RHCP, or right-hand circular polarization, so this page combines product selection with practical RHCP engineering notes.

 The main product list below is limited to ceramic patch antenna products and patch-module style options.
 External GPS antennas may contain an internal patch element, but they are handled separately from the patch shortlist.